What Happens If You Slip and Fall at Walmart?

 Who Is Liable?

 As with most personal injury cases, liability, or legal responsibility for paying the bills, is determined by a number of factors specific to the situation that caused the injury.
-Because the slip-and-fall at Walmart (or another big-box store) happened on another person’s property, the legal concept of premises liability applies.
+Because the slip and fall at Walmart (or another big-box store) happened on another person’s property, the legal concept of premises liability applies.
 Premises liability says that landowners, business owners, and property managers are responsible for certain injuries suffered by visitors while on the premises.
-Landowners are expected to keep their property reasonably safe, so that visitors can expect to come and go unharmed.
+Landowners are expected to keep their property reasonably safe so that visitors can expect to come and go unharmed.

 What Makes a Walmart Liable?

 - The store owner was warned multiple times about an issue and still did nothing about it.
 In this case, security footage showed that multiple shoppers had gotten their feet stuck in the wooden pallets.
-This proves that the victim wasn’t the first person to go through this, and the danger should not have come as a surprise to Walmart.
+This proved that the victim wasn’t the first person to go through this, and the danger should not have come as a surprise to Walmart.

 - The owner did not warn patrons of the danger upon entering the area.
 Before the man twisted his foot in the pallet, he had no reason to believe that his safety was compromised.
 If he had known that the pallet provided a safety risk, he may have avoided it or been more careful.
+Walmart could have displayed the watermelons differently, or posted signage instructing customers not to step on the pallets.

 - The victim suffered severe injuries as a result.
 Personal injury cases always take into account the severity of the injury on the victim’s life.
 In this case, the man’s hip was shattered.
 He went from being an active military veteran who played basketball a few times a week to using a walker just to get around.
 The injury greatly reduced the man’s quality of life and ability to do things he once enjoyed, and he was owed for it.